Diocese publishes names of priests accused of abusing minors

 • Franklin T. Richards.
 Born March 18, 1947; ordained Jan.
 26, 1973; dismissed from the priesthood of the Diocese of Nashville March 1, 1989.

-His assignments included: Associate Pastor of Christ the King Church; Associate Pastor of St. Henry Church; Pastor of St. Patrick Church in Nashville; Principal of Knoxville Catholic High School; Pastor of the Seymour Catholic Community; Associate Pastor of Immaculate Conception Church in Clarksville.
+His assignments included: Associate Pastor of Christ the King Church; Assistant Vocations Director of the Diocese of Nashville; Director of Camp Marymount; Associate Pastor of St. Henry Church; Vocations Director of Nashville Deanery; Pastor of St. Patrick Church in Nashville; Principal of Knoxville Catholic High School; Pastor of the Seymour Catholic Community; Associate Pastor of Immaculate Conception Church in Clarksville.

 The Tennessee Register does not include the title “father” with the names of priests who have been dismissed from active ministry.